steveklabnik/bdsm-extensions/README.md

 = About

-Extensions repository for the Bash Deployment & Server Manager (BDSM) which can be found at https://github.com/wayneeseguin/bdsm
+Extensions repository for the Bash Deployment & System Manager (BDSM) which can be found at https://github.com/wayneeseguin/bdsm